w3c/wcag-act/wcag-ruleset-review-process.md

 Organizations and individuals, **rule providers**, can submit rules to be added to the WCAG Ruleset.
 Submitted rules must conform to the ACT Rules Format 1.0 specification and be accompanied by real-life implementations (specific criteria detailed later in this document). **Rule providers are expected to only contribute complete rules, as accurate as the rule providers can possibly make them.**

-## Overview
+## Rule Review

-When proposing a new rule, or an update to a rule, there are four steps to go through:
+When proposing a new rule, or an update to a rule, there are three steps to go through:

 1. **Submitting**: The rule provider submits a rule to ACT Task Force
-2. **Screening**: The ACT Task Force facilitators do an initial review
-3. **Surveying**: The ACT Task Force reviews the rule through a survey
+2. **Surveying**: The ACT Task Force reviews the rule through a survey
-4. **Approving**: The ACT Task Force prepares a proposal for AGWG
+3. **Approving**: The ACT Task Force prepares a proposal for AGWG

 The ACT Task Force will not edit rule contents.
 This is to avoid creating forks, where two versions of a rule are worked on in parallel, potentially with conflicts.
 Where necessary, the ACT Task Force will propose changes to the rule but not put those changes in.